-RDU Vision 2040
+RDU’s Vision 2040 Master Plan

 Talking about Vision 2040 on social media?
 Use hashtag #RDUVision2040.

 Vision 2040 calls for RDU to preserve existing infrastructure while planning for the future.

 RDU is conducting an Environmental Assessment (EA) in cooperation with the FAA for its most significant infrastructure project – the proposed replacement of primary runway 5L/23R and the conversion of the existing runway into a taxiway.
 The FAA authorized the Airport Authority to move forward with the assessment in 2021 and approved a length of 10,639 feet, marking the kickoff of a multi-year project that has been years in the making.
 Pending FAA approval, construction on the approximately $400 million runway replacement project could begin in 2023 with anticipated opening dates of 2027 for the runway and 2030 for the taxiway.5%